loverajoel/jstips/_posts/en/2016-02-15-basics-declarations.md

 //--> 3.1: x = 1, y = 2
 ```

 Now we declare both variables through var.
-Meaning they only live in the context of the closure
+Meaning they only live in the context of the closure.

 ```js
 ;(() => {